briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 successor employer shall make such withholding until such time that the predecessor employer has paid such taxes, interest and penalties.
-If the successor fails to withhold such amount, then the successor and, in a personal manner, the successor’s manager shall be jointly and severally liable for the payment of such taxes, interest and penalty.
+If the successor fails to withhold such amount, then the successor and, in a personal manner, the successor's manager shall be jointly and severally liable for the payment of such taxes, interest and penalty.
 (Ord.1986-33.
 Passed 7-14-86.)